-Patients with low-grade, non-muscle-invasive bladder cancer rarely develop aggressive or metastatic bladder cancer.
-However, they are at risk for developing similar low-grade cancers over their lifetime.
-This requires lifelong checkups, called surveillance, using cystoscopy.
-For patients who develop frequent recurrences over their lifetime, their urologist may consider giving intravesical chemotherapy to prevent recurrent tumors.
+People with low-grade, non-muscle-invasive bladder cancer rarely develop aggressive or metastatic bladder cancer.
+However, they are at risk for developing additional low-grade cancers throughout their life.
+This requires life-long checkups, called surveillance, using cystoscopy.
+For people who develop frequent recurrences, the urologist may recommend having intravesical chemotherapy to prevent more recurrent tumors from developing.

-Patients with high-grade, non-muscle-invasive bladder cancer are at risk for developing recurrent tumors, and sometimes these tumors may come back at a more advanced stage with a defined risk of developing metastatic bladder cancer.
-To prevent this from occurring, the urologist may recommend removing the whole bladder (radical cystectomy), particularly if patients are younger and/or have large or a number of tumors at the time of diagnosis.
+People with high-grade, non-muscle-invasive bladder cancer are at risk for developing recurrent tumors.
+Sometimes these tumors come back at a more advanced stage with a risk of developing metastatic bladder cancer.
+To prevent this from happening, the urologist may recommend removing the whole bladder (radical cystectomy), especially if the person is young and/or has large tumors or a number of tumors at the time of diagnosis.

 Muscle-invasive bladder cancer

 Bladder cancer found at this stage has grown into the muscle layer of the bladder wall.
 As with other stages of cancer, surgery is often used as the initial treatment.
 However, instead of TURBT, a radical cystectomy is the standard treatment.
 Lymph nodes near the bladder are usually removed as well.
 A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer rather than as a treatment option.

 People with muscle-invasive bladder cancer are optimally treated with systemic chemotherapy followed by radical cystectomy and urinary diversion (see above).
 Research shows that having chemotherapy before a radical cystectomy reduces the risk of the cancer spreading to other parts of the body and increases survival for men with muscle-invasive bladder cancer.